-PA Auditor General: State’s Unfocused Efforts on Climate Change Crisis Risk Lives, Drive Costs to Ta
+PA Auditor General: PA's Unfocused Climate Change Crisis Efforts Risk Lives, Drive Up Costs

 Auditor General Eugene DePasquale on Wednesday said Pennsylvania must proactively plan for the changing climate, a problem that already threatens public safety and drives significant new costs for taxpayers.